galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Cluster 3 has the most number of links, and the most entropy that one would expect a multipotent progenitor cell type to exhibit, and therefore must be the root of the lineage tree, *despite* having fewer links than Cluster 2.
+> > `c3` has the most number of links, and the most entropy that one would expect a multipotent progenitor cell type to exhibit, and therefore must be the root of the lineage tree, *despite* having fewer links than `c2`.
 > > `{3 {5, 1 {6}, 2 {8 {12 {10}}, 11, 4}}}` (in JSON format)
 > >
 > {: .solution}